415 S.E. Dewey Ave., Bartlesville, Oklahoma 74003 hello@okmmusic.org 9183369900

 The Bartlesville Bells is a new performing group, consisting of 14 accomplished handbell players from the Bartlesville and Tulsa area.
 Their performance for OKM will be their debut concert, with others already scheduled for fall and Christmas.
 The Bartlesville Bells is sponsored by the Bartlesville Musical Research Society, a Federated Music Club, which has been a part of the Green Country music scene since 1908.
 MRS is dedicated to encouraging and supporting music performance and education for all ages and genres of music.
 Besides sponsoring the Bells, the organization presents monthly concerts and also awards close to $20,000 in scholarships and “camperships” to Bartlesville high school musicians each year.
 For more information go to musicalresearch.org.

 Majoleine Gravley, Bartlesville Bells director – Marjoleine Gravley retired from the Bartlesville, OK Public Schools in May 2008, after sixteen years of service as high school and middle school choral director.
 She also taught seven years in Michigan and Ohio prior to moving to Oklahoma.
 She co-founded the Bartlesville Treble Choir and was its Artistic Director for 10 years.
 Gravley also served as the Artistic Director of the Tulsa Children’s Chorus for 2 years.
 Over the years, her choirs have received numerous District and State honors and awards.
 Her choirs performed at the Oklahoma Music Educators Association conferences in 1997, 2003 and 2006.
-Her choirs sere also invited to perform at Carnegie hall in New York city.
+Her choirs were also invited to perform at Carnegie hall in New York city.
 Gravley has served as a choral, handbell and recorder clinician at the national, regional and state levels.
 She was also the choral clinician for Circle the State with Song in NE Oklahoma.
 Gravley has been active as a Lutheran Church musician for 56 years, serving churches in Ohio, Oklahoma and Indiana.
 She was the Assistant Conductor and Accompanist of the Bartlesville Choral Society for several years.
 She directed the Westron Wynde Earlye Music Consort (OK) for six years.
 Marjoleine has been the Music Director/Orchestra/Conductor/Accompanist for several Children’s Musical Theater of Bartlesville productions.

 Ad Lib Singers